n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by pool type

-Opposite to D's current GC, different type classes are allocated in separate pools.
+Opposite to D's current GC, new GC different type classes are allocated in separate pools.
 This is named a segregated GC.
 Segregation happens on all combinations of

 - size class,